polkadot-developers/substrate-developer-hub.github.io/docs/overview/session-keys.md

 ## Network Key

 A Substrate node uses an ed25519 key to identify itself to other nodes over [libp2p](https://github.com/libp2p/rust-libp2p).
-If you run a non-validating full node, we recommend using a self-generated network key in your configuration.
-However, if you don't provide one, then the client will generate one for you.

 ## Generation and Use